waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Flash & Cut Exception:** These HMs MUST be taught to a Pokémon to be used in the field.
     - **PC Interaction:** Must be activated by standing on the tile directly below the PC object (Y+1), facing up, and then pressing A.
 - **EXP Distribution:** Experience is shared between the Pokémon that started the battle (the lead) and any Pokémon that participated by switching in.
 Both ECHO (lead) and SPOONBENDE (switched in) gained EXP from the Weepinbell battle.
+- **Route 13 Fences:** The maze on Route 13 is lined with impassable fence tiles that my navigation tools are currently failing to account for, leading to invalid paths.

 ## IV.
-Tool Development Log (v96)
+Tool Development Log (v97)
 ### A. Development Pipeline
+- **TOP PRIORITY: `pathfinder` (BUG FIX):** Per AI feedback and repeated failures on Route 13 (T#35999), this tool is unreliable and generates invalid paths through impassable fences.
+Fixing this is now the highest priority development task.
 - **TOP PRIORITY: `wkg_manager_tool` (New):** Per AI feedback, create a single tool to handle the entire 'check-then-add' logic for a map transition (nodes and edge) atomically to improve efficiency and reduce errors.
-This is now the highest priority development task.
 - **HIGH PRIORITY: `dungeon_navigator` (BUG FIX):** Per AI feedback, I must adhere to my own protocol and prioritize fixing this bugged tool.
-I will address this immediately after clearing Route 13.
+It generated a non-viable path on Route 13.
+I will address this immediately after fixing `pathfinder`.
 - **NEW: `encounter_grinder_tool` (New):** Define a tool to automate pacing back and forth in a specified area to efficiently trigger wild encounters for training.
 This will replace my inefficient manual grinding.
 - **New Agent Idea: `puzzle_solver_agent`:** An agent (not a tool) to analyze map state and documented hypotheses to suggest the next logical step in solving complex puzzles.
 This is a reasoning task, better suited for an agent.
 - **New Agent Idea: `pc_navigator_agent`:** An agent to generate button sequences to operate the Pokémon PC menu for depositing and withdrawing Pokémon.
 This will automate a tedious, repetitive task.
-- **Tool Refinement Idea: `pathfinder`:** Needs to be updated to better handle moving NPCs, or I need a new protocol for dealing with them (like using `stun_npc`).

 ### B. Active Agents & Tools
 - `team_composition_advisor_agent` (v2) - Reliable